-The IT industry has created business opportunities for millions of people because of the revenue it has generated and continues to generate today, due to the need for the workforce.
+The IT industry has created business opportunities for millions of people because of the revenue it has generated and continues to generate today.
 Given the number of opportunities and jobs in the IT industry, the logical consequence is the ability to change jobs frequently.
 Employees consider good working conditions, salaries, challenging projects, benefits packages when moving to another company.
 The moment they feel they are under-engaged or that there is no room for career development, they start looking for a new job and most often get the job of their choice.
 This is precisely why companies face a number of problems as high fluctuation rates can lead to a fall in productivity for employees who stay.
 To avoid such situations, the company must implement and adapt retention strategies to keep employees.
-When designing strategies, care should be taken to individualism of employees since everyone is motivated by different professional and personal factors.
+When designing strategies, care should be taken of individuality of employees since everyone is motivated by different professional and personal factors.
 The fact is that the IT industry is completely dependent on its employees, and therefore the strategies should be subordinated to them.

 You’re probably asking “..but how to keep IT talents nowadays?”.
 Here are our thoughts on the most important factors related to attracting and retaining IT talents.

 This is one of the most important factors when it comes to retaining employees in the IT industry.
 The positive work environment is a great efficiency and productivity booster and it makes employees feel good about coming to work and finishing all working activities without delays.
 The way you can create a positive work environment is to have open and clear communication among the employees and teams and to trust your employees.
 At Just Raspberry we are trying to have fun every day but with a professional approach when it comes to work activities and we are successful in that.